• Skip to primary navigation

 1. You Can Strip The Threads

 Tightening a choke too much can cause the threads to be stripped.
-This won’t allow the choke to tighten properly and it will either need to be rethreaded or scrapped.
+This won’t allow the choke to tighten properly and it will either need to be rethreaded or replaced.

 2. The Choke Tube Can Be Damaged